Aay Preston-Myint

 Aay Preston-Myint (born 1981) is a visual artist and art educator.
 He is based in Oakland, California.

 About

 Aay Preston-Myint was born in 1981 in New York City, New York.
 He has worked extensively in Chicago, Illinois, and is a co-founder of the Chicago Art Book Fair.
 The Chicago Art Book Fair has been held annually since 2017 and emerged from the No Coast publishing imprint.
-Preston-Myint was a professor at the School of the Art Institute of Chicago; and he is a program manager at the Headlands Center for the Arts in Sausalito, California.
+Preston-Myint was a professor at the School of the Art Institute of Chicago; a program manager at the Headlands Center for the Arts in Sausalito, California, and the executive director of SF Camerawork in San Francisco, California.

 He founded Chances Dances, a party that "supports and showcases the work of queer artists in Chicago."

 Exhibitions

 Aay Preston-Myint's solo exhibitions include At Night, I Think of You, held at the Threewalls Gallery in Chicago in 2013; Project #11, and held in 2018 at the 'sindikit gallery in Baltimore, Maryland in 2018.
 He had two solo exhibitions shows in 2019: Wormhole at Adler & Floyd in Chicago and X O at the Royal Nonesuch Gallery in Oakland, California.